Topics Map > Microsoft 365 > OneDrive

 - Remember that once a file is shared with someone and they download it to their device, they can share it with others

-Review sharing privileges in OneDrive on at least a quarterly basis:
+Review sharing privileges in OneDrive, SharePoint, and Teams on at least a quarterly basis:

 - Remove individuals when they no longer require access to files or folders

-- See this How-To on reviewing sharing privileges for more information
+- See the KB articles (OneDrive, SharePoint, Teams) on reviewing sharing permissions for more information